gytcrt/randomwalk/content/posts/blog-set-up/index.md

 Regarding privacy and data usage, [Cursor's privacy policy](https://www.cursor.com/privacy) is reasonable to me and I turn on "Privacy Mode" the whole time.

 ### Image and video generation
+I always spend tons of time on finding the image I like for my post.
+Using GenAI model to create image or video for my website has been a great experience to me.

+I wanted to use some image relevant to my website and my interest.
+It occurred to me a labyrinthian and retro scientific art would be perfect, because someone can only walk randomly in a labyrinth and I love movies like [The Shining](https://www.imdb.com/title/tt0081505/) and [Blade Runner](https://www.imdb.com/title/tt0083658/?ref_=fn_all_ttl_1).

+Initially, I want to use GenAI to create some pixel art version of nostalgic screen saver like the GIF below.
+When I was a kid, I could watch this for long time.
+[And I am not alone on this](https://www.theparisreview.org/blog/2017/05/23/salvation-mode/).

+{{< figure src="maze_animation.gif" alt="90s Windows 3D Maze ScreenSaver" caption="90s Windows 3D Maze ScreenSaver" align="center" >}}

+I made a few attempts, and the outcomes were not ideal.
+So I pivoted to another idea: **a pixel art of Hong Kong street view.** Hong Kong is my all time favorite city and it is an iconic retro-sci-fi symbol.
+Hong Kong is a maze itself in many art work like [Chungking Express](https://en.wikipedia.org/wiki/Chungking_Express).

+Then I used GPT 4.0 to generated some prompts for Dall-E 3, and input the prompts to Dall-E 3 for image generation.
+Here are selected outputs from Dall-E 3:

+{{< figure src="Hong_Kong_night_scene_1.gif" alt="90s Windows 3D Maze ScreenSaver" caption="90s Windows 3D Maze ScreenSaver" align="center" >}}

+{{< figure src="Hong_Kong_night_scene_2.png" alt="90s Windows 3D Maze ScreenSaver" caption="90s Windows 3D Maze ScreenSaver" align="center" >}}

+{{< figure src="Hong_Kong_night_scene_3.png" alt="90s Windows 3D Maze ScreenSaver" caption="90s Windows 3D Maze ScreenSaver" align="center" >}}
 ### LLMs: OpenAI + Gemini